towolf/towolf.github.com/docs/PsychDemos/PsychTutorials/DriftingMaskedGratingTutorial.markdown

 This demo illustrates how to draw an animated grating online by use of only one grating texture.
 We create one texture with a static sine grating.
-In each successive frame we only draw a rectangular subregion of the sine\-texture onto the screen, basically showing the texture through an aperture.
-The subregion \- and therefore our "aperture" is shifted each frame, so we create the impression of a moving grating.
+In each successive frame we only draw a rectangular subregion of the sine-texture onto the screen, basically showing the texture through an aperture.
+The subregion - and therefore our "aperture" is shifted each frame, so we create the impression of a moving grating.

-The demo also shows how to use alpha\-blending for masking the grating with a gaussian transparency mask \(a texture with transparency layer\).
+The demo also shows how to use alpha-blending for masking the grating with a gaussian transparency mask \(a texture with transparency layer\).

-And finally, we demonstrate rotated drawing, as well as how to emulate the old OS\-9 'WaitBlanking' command with the new '[Flip](/docs/Flip)' command.
+And finally, we demonstrate rotated drawing, as well as how to emulate the old OS-9 'WaitBlanking' command with the new '[Flip](/docs/Flip)' command.

 # Parameters: